Vancleeff/retroachievements/Sets/Technomage/README.md

 #### I Can Do It Half Naked
 Finish the arena of Defence without changing your equipment or taking any potion.

+#### GoLame
+You will have to kill the Golem without taking any damage.
+Before starting the fight, equip a bow, the Frost Bolt, the Magic Amulet and the Speed Boots.
+After the beginning of the fight, a flying mob will pop, use your Frost Bolt freeze him, giving you some time to position yourself on a safer place.
+Wait for the boss to stop his attack and activate your speed boots and run towards the left of the room.
+The mobs will lose your tracking and you will be out of range for the boss.
+Switch to the Lightning spell and alternate between spells and arrows to kill the Golem with ranged attack.